 Where staff are transferring extant Original courses to Ultra, rather than working on a brand new module, this may be a good opportunity to consider a redesign of the NILE site.
 Some staff have reported that the Original to Ultra process presented a good opportunity to do this.
 Additionally, these staff also reported that incorporating a redesign made the task of rebuilding their Original courses in Ultra a more worthwhile experience, and that subsequently their Ultra courses were better than their Original courses.
 Support for a NILE site redesign is available from the Learning Designers (LD@northampton.ac.uk).

 No, you don't need to do anything.
 NILE module-level and programme-level courses will be created as Original or Ultra courses automatically based on the timeline approved by UMT.

-Yes.
-We have put a complete Ultra course together as an example of what such a course might look like.
-All staff have been enrolled on this course, and you will be able to find it in the Organisations section of the NILE main menu.
-If you have a lot of NILE organisations you can find it quickly by using the search box.
-The full title of the organisation in 'CRIT101_ULTRA: Blackboard Ultra Demonstration Course (CRIT101: Critical Thinking - A Practical Introduction)'
+All staff have been enrolled on these courses, and you will be able to find them in the Organisations section of the NILE main menu.
+If you have a lot of NILE organisations you can find them quickly by typing CRIT101 into the Organisations search box.

-If for any reason you have not been enrolled on the course and would like to be, please use the following form to request this.
+If for any reason you have not been enrolled on the Ultra demonstration courses and would like to be, please use the following form to request this.